Single Band si5351 Digital VFO

 I’ve

-now built six of these oscillators for different
+now built six of these oscillators for different applications.
+After

-most commonly available I2C LCDs.
+fit the most commonly available I2C LCDs.

 My